Kerudal/config_i3/README.md

 /usr/bin/zsh
 ```

-In this example i'll be using *Zsh Shell*.
+In this example i'll be using *zsh shell*.
 To install the shell you need to use **apt install ** :
 ```bash
 sudo apt install zsh